Mike Ditka: New Orleans Saints

 The 1999 season proved to be the worst of Ditka's coaching career.
-After winning the season opener against the Carolina Panthers, the Saints dropped their next seven games, including a loss to the expansion Cleveland Browns.
+After winning the season opener against the Carolina Panthers, the Saints dropped their next seven games, including a loss to the reactivated Cleveland Browns on a hail mary as time expired.
+This was the Browns first win after their reactivation.
 As the season wore on, Ditka's frustrations began showing in the local media.
 After a late-season practice with the team sitting at 2–7, a grumpy Ditka gave a sixty-second press conference where he was very short tempered and dismissive of what he thought were stupid questions.
 When one of them made it a point to ask him why he was in such a bad mood, Ditka responded by saying "what do you care?", and then followed up by saying to the reporter "if you were 2-7, you'd be in a bad mood too."
 Ditka would take one more question before muttering to the reporters, "not very much fun, is it?", then going inside.

 The low point of the season came three weeks later in a loss to the Atlanta Falcons, which was the Saints' 10th in 11 weeks.
-Ditka came into the postgame press conference appearing emotionally exhausted, and said he felt his charges “broke” him.
+Ditka came into the postgame press conference appearing emotionally exhausted, and said he felt his charges "broke" him.
 He then said the Saints would be better off hiring someone else to coach the team, claiming he was the "wrong guy" to lead them and that "[he] didn't have it anymore", saying "God puts people in places for reasons, and he probably put me here to be humbled.
 I deserve it."

 Ditka said that he did not feel the Saints had much talent on the offensive side of the field, blaming himself for that and saying that he had let the players down by not having them ready.
-He also cited the Saints’ lack of playmaking ability, as they dropped several passes and failed to take advantage of three Falcons fumbles while turning the ball over seven times themselves.
+He also cited the Saints' lack of playmaking ability, as they dropped several passes and failed to take advantage of three Falcons fumbles while turning the ball over seven times themselves.
 Ditka was asked if he felt the team had quit on him, which he denied; however, when he was asked if he was thinking about leaving immediately he responded affirmatively.
 However, Ditka also said that he would not do it unless he knew for certain he would be fired before the end of the year.
 Before leaving the press conference, the defeated Ditka called himself a "hypocrite" and said the entire exercise was "silly".